-No. Tam is experienced at teaching all levels.
-Our group will only be 12 people so Tam is able to provide one-on-one direction and it is also possible to offer beginner and experienced classes throughout the day.
+No. Tam has experienced teaching all levels and given our group is limited to 12 people Tam is able to provide one-on-one direction and it is also possible to offer beginner and experienced classes throughout the day.

 The best time to see the animals is early morning and late afternoon.
 Therefore, a typical days on safari will look like:

 5:30am – Lite breakfast